 Only for use on horses that are hobble broke already.

-Description: The noseband on this Adjustable String Cavesson is made of tan 1/8 inch solid braid nylon cord.
+Description: The String Cavesson with Rawhide Knots has a noseband made of tan 1/8 inch solid braid nylon cord.
 The adjustment knots at the bottom of the noseband are covered with handbraided rawhide pineapple knots.
-These knots allow the noseband to be quickly changed between horses to 19, 21 and 23 inches.
+These knots allow the noseband to be quickly and easily adjusted to 19, 21 and 23 inches.
 This is nice if you have a number of horses to ride.
 The headstall is made of 1/2 inch burgundy latigo leather that has been edged and hand-rubbed.
 The buckle is beveled stainless steel with a leather loop keeper.
 The headstall leather under the buckle is hand sewn together to prevent the buckle from slipping when the headstall is adjusted.
-This cavesson lays flat under your bridle and will last for years of hard use.
+This cavesson lays so flat under your bridle you won’t know it is there!

 Size Measurement: An easy way to measure for cavesson size is to wrap a leadrope around the nose where the cavesson will lay, mark the leadrope with a magic marker, straighten it and then measure the leadrope.
 This will fit any nose between approximately 19 and 23 inches.

 Description: This headsetter is made of 3/16 inch nylon rope with race track harness leather adjustment straps allowing you to get exactly the right fit for your horse.
 Racetrack harness leather is the toughest and tightest fibered leather I can buy.
-This is not latigo leather and will not stretch.
-The headsetter has stainless steel 5705 buckles on each side are made of stainless steel.
+It is not latigo leather and will not stretch but is pliable and has great feel.
+The 5705 buckles on each side are made of stainless steel.
 The headsetter price does not include a tie down strap but you may purchase a Leather Tiedown Strap #ZG, either 3/4 or 1 inch in width, or a Nylon Tie Down Strap #ZH (shown) with the headsetter.
 See dropdown to order.

-How it works: As the head goes up pressure is applied from the tiedown strap to the nose.
-This causes the cheek pieces to slide through the nose piece rings until the rings reach the top stop on the cheek pieces.
+How it works: Pressure is applied from the tiedown strap to the nose as the head goes up causing the cheek pieces to slide through the nose piece rings until they hit the top stops on the cheek pieces.
 As the cheek pieces are sliding pressure is increased at the poll.
 This headsetter applies more pressure to the poll than to the nose.
 The pressure points together cause the horse to lower his head to a natural position to find release.
-This is a very popular training tool with ropers and barrel racers and can help those horses that have a tendency to raise their heads while roping or barrel racing.
+This is a very popular training tool with ropers and can help those horses that have a tendency to raise their heads while roping.
 Can be a great training aid for other disciplines also.
-In time, the horse will learn to carry his head lower to avoid the pressure from the headsetter.
+Horses can learn to ride with their heads lower if ridden in the headsetter tiedown.